dystaSatria/Ruby/Introduction-Ruby/BMI Calculator/readMe.md

 Once Ruby is installed, follow these steps:

 1. Download the code at ```bmi_calculator.rb```
-2. Open a terminal or c
+2. Open your own code editor.
-3. Run the command `ruby bmi_calculator.rb`.
+3. Run the command with Ruby intrepeter.
-4. Follow the on-screen prompts to enter your weight and height.

 ## System Requirements